-But what they do have in common is a desire to share their story in the hope that others may draw strength from knowing that they are not alone.
+But they do have something in common, a desire to share their personal experience in the hope that others may learn from them or draw strength, knowing that they are not alone.

 During the later stages of her pregnancy, Mark's wife Tina discovered a lump in her breast.
 The midwives reassured her that lumps were commonplace during pregnancy and were most likely benign.

 Aged just 27, Stevie was devastated to be diagnosed with an aggressive (grade 3) Stage 1 breast cancer.
 Being a fast-growing type of breast cancer, she was fortunate to have caught it very early, thanks to her being breast-aware and routinely performing self-examinations.

 Four years ago at the age of 68, Sylvia went for her final routine mammogram - this tri-annual service finishes at age 70 - and a lump was detected deep inside her left breast...

 When Leonel de Oliveira took part in the Reading Half Marathon, he raised over £1000 in sponsorship...